 Home » How To » How to Scan File or Folder with Windows Security Defender

-How to Scan File or Folder with Windows Security Defender
+How to Scan a File or Folder with Windows Defender (Windows Security)

-1. First, find the file or folder you want to scan.
+First, open File Explorer by pressing the “Windows key + E” shortcut.
+Next, find the file or folder you want to scan.
 The file or folder can be anywhere on your hard disk.
 In my case, the file I want to scan is on my desktop.

-2. Once you have the file or folder you want to scan, right-click on it.
-From the right-click menu, select the “Scan with Microsoft Defender” option.
+Once you find it, right-click on the file or folder and select the “Scan with Microsoft Defender” option.

 Scan-with-windows-defender-right-click-option-061220